osedoe/Web-Development-Notes/Node/express.md

 ### Other middlewares

 **Url Enconded:**
-To pass information as _x-www-form-encoded.
+To pass information as _x-www-form-encoded_.

 ```javascript
 app.use(Express.urlencoded({extended: true}));